 Tribunal: Any decision- making forum is a tribunal (courts are tribunals).
-But the word 'tribunal' is used in a special sense in English administrative law to refer to a quasi- independent decision- making authority that is separate from the courts service, but hears a dispute between two parties (so it is different from an ombudsman, who investigates a complaint).
+But the word 'tribunal' is used in a special sense in English administrative law to refer to an independent or quasi- independent decision- making authority that is separate from the courts service, but hears a dispute between two parties (so it is different from an ombudsman, who investigates a complaint).

 Wednesbury grounds (= Wednesbury principles): Lord Greene's explanation, in Associated Provincial Picture Houses v Wednesbury 1 KB 223, of some of the restricted grounds on which a court will quash an unreasonable decision of a public authority.

 Wednesbury unreasonableness: A decision is Wednesbury unreasonable if it is 'so unreasonable that no reasonable authority could ever have come to it' (Associated Provincial Picture Houses v Wednesbury Corporation 1 KB 223, 230, 234 (Lord Greene)).
-(Beware: the phrase is used in various other ways by different judges and writers!)
-It is essential to remember that Lord Greene mentioned other grounds of control of discretion too: they are often called the Wednesbury principles.
+It is essential to remember that Lord Greene mentioned other grounds of control of discretion too, besides Wednesbury unreasonableness: they are often called the Wednesbury principles.

 White Paper: A document produced by the government or a parliamentary committee outlining a policy or a legislative proposal.